Oakcrest High School: Athletics

 The Oakcrest High School Falcons compete in the Atlantic Division of the Cape-Atlantic League, an athletic conference that includes public and private high schools located in Atlantic, Cape May, Cumberland and Gloucester counties, operating under the aegis of the New Jersey State Interscholastic Athletic Association (NJSIAA).
 With 577 students in grades 10-12, the school was classified by the NJSIAA for the 2022–24 school years as Group II South for most athletic competition purposes.
 The football team competes in the United Division of the 94-team West Jersey Football League superconference and was classified by the NJSIAA as Group III South for football for 2024–2026, which included schools with 695 to 882 students.
 School colors are royal blue and gray to represent the location in Pine Barrens.

-The school offers many sports to its students including football, fall cheerleading, field hockey, soccer, tennis, basketball, winter cheerleading, lacrosse, wrestling, crew, track and field, cross country running, track indoor, powerlifting, volleyball, softball, golf, swim/dive and baseball.
+The school offers many sports to its students including football, fall cheerleading, field hockey, soccer, tennis, basketball, winter cheerleading, lacrosse, wrestling, crew, track and field, cross country running, track indoor, powerlifting, volleyball, softball, golf, swim, and baseball.

-The wrestling team won the South Jersey Group III state sectional championship in 1992 and 1993.
+The boys' wrestling team won the South Jersey Group III state sectional championship in 1992 and 1993.

-The girls outdoor track and field team won the Group III state championships in 1997.
+The girls' outdoor track and field team won the Group III state championships in 1997.